 Whenever you send money to school, please help us by putting it in a sealed envelope with your child's name and class, the amount of money enclosed and what it is for clearly written on the front.
-This is very important and will make sure that money does not get lost and gets allocated to the correct trip or activity.

-Safeguarding & Security
+Security

 The safety of all our pupils is of paramount importance.
 We ask all adults coming to school during the school day to come via the main entrance and register their presence.